Ferries from

 How far is Lesbos from Samos?

-Lesbos to Samos ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Lesbos to Samos ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Mytilene to Vathi